ninarina12/ML_PNR/README.md

 > `git clone https://github.com/ninarina12/ML_PNR.git`.
 - Create a virtual environment with necessary dependencies:
 > `conda create -n ml_pnr python=3.7.5`

 > `conda install --file requirements.txt`

 ### Workflow
 - Generate high-volume synthetic data using the GenX simulation program [1] by creating a `sim_${SAMPLE}.py` file with the appropriate sample parameters, where `${SAMPLE}` is replaced by the sample name (see examples).
-This script was typically executed by running `mpiexec -n num_process python sim_${SAMPLE}.py`, with `num_process` being the number of processes on which to run parallel simulations.
+This script was typically executed by running:
+> `mpiexec -n num_process python sim_${SAMPLE}.py`

+with `num_process` being the number of processes on which to run parallel simulations.
 Example parameters are based on nominal values of the target system.
 - Visualize properties of the synthetic data within the `pnr_properties.ipynb` notebook.
 - Train and evaluate a machine learning model within the `pnr_vae.ipynb` notebook.